bgaber/lambda-rds-etl/README.md

-# lambda-rds-etl
-Repo for Event-Driven Python on AWS

 This repository contains a Python compute job that runs on a daily schedule triggered it from a once-daily CloudWatch rule.

 EXTRACTION